Ministry Evaluation Form: A Guide to Assess & Improve Church Programs

 Phase 3: Evaluating Your Ministry's Outcomes

-In the evaluation phase, you'll ask ministry evaluation questions to compare your ministry results to your original plan.
+For example, you should compare your ministry results to your original plan.
 Look at where your ministry succeeded and where it fell short.
-Is there anything you would do differently if you had it to do again?
+Is there anything you would do differently if you had to do it again?

 Phase 4: Re-Planning